Homemade Peanut Brittle Recipe

-It’s a cinch to make and is just about the cheapest treat around.
+It’s a cinch to make and is just about the most budget-friendly treat around.
 The combination of salty and sweet, with a buttery flavor, can’t be beaten.

-I used to be intimidated by making peanut brittle, but this is truly an easy and quick recipe.
+I used to be intimidated by making peanut brittle, but this recipe is truly easy and quick.
 And it turns out amazing every time.

 • Light corn syrup